-The amount of food to stockpile per person depends on their age, activity level, and food preferences, but it also depends on how long you want the emergency food to last.
+The amount of food to stockpile per person depends on age, activity level, and food preferences, but it also depends on how long you want the emergency food to last.
 Most of us probably have a 3 days food supply that can sustain us through an emergency, but very few have weeks or months of emergency food.

 Living without emergency food storage could be problematic if there is a significant upset in our food supply or delivery system.